 When I began considering a post regarding mountain bike sizing and fit I read lots of other sizing guides online.
 They were all very long and very confusing, with lots of photos and diagrams, videos and verbal directions.
 After attempting to plow through several, I found that I didn’t get very far on any of them.
-Finally I decided I’d rather have an ill-fitting bike then suffer through the drudgery of trying to figure out the unnecessarily confusing and condescending tutorials.
+Finally I decided I’d rather have an ill-fitting bike than having to suffer through the drudgery of trying to figure out the unnecessarily confusing and condescending tutorials.

 (If you have not read any of my other cycling posts, then let me fill you in on my general perspective that cycling “experts” have a tendency to make every aspect of the sport as complicated as possible.)

 OK, back to how to properly size a mountain bike:

 The fundamental problem of bike sizing and fit is that all of our bodies react differently to different stresses.
 We are all physically unpredictable.
 A “properly” fitted bike, performed in consultation with a professional bike shop technician, might just cause you all kinds of issues and pains (knees, back, feet, ankles, etc), while an “ill-fitted” bike where you violate all the best advice might just work perfect.
 What works for most people may not work for you.
 My personal experience of 40+ years of bike riding has taught me that I'm not like "most people".
 What really works is trial and error, so any bike fit guide has to be taken with lots of grains of salt.

 What size frame to choose?